Metro Detroit Holiday Events

 The kids were mesmerized by the animated lights that synced with the music, and the light tunnels, especially the candy and snowflake designs, felt truly magical.

-A warming tent playing a holiday movie offered a cozy spot to relax, while the concession stand outside served hot cocoa, s’more kits, and tickets for the skating rink.
 It was a festive and family-friendly experience that brought the magic of the season to life.

 Amanda Shaffer